danReynolds/EARTH121/lessons/SedimentaryRock.md

 Because large particles abrade and become rounded very rapidly during transport, the pebbles and cobbles in breccia indicate that they did not travel far from their source area before they were deposited.

 Therefore like other sedimentary rocks, conglomerates and breccias contain clues about their history.
-The particle sizes reveal the strength of the currents that transported them, whereas the degree of rounding indicates how fara or long the particles travelled.
+The particle sizes reveal the strength of the currents that transported them, whereas the degree of rounding indicates how far or long the particles travelled.

 ## Chemical Sedimentary Rocks